 Keep in mind that you don’t have to stick with tradition when it comes to these basic pickup recommendations.
 There are metal players who use single coils, and country players who use humbuckers.
 These are general guidelines to help you better understand what kind of electric guitar might be best for you.

 It wouldn’t hurt to spend some time learning about the different kinds of guitar pickups, but remember to choose to play what inspires you.

-The bridge is place on the guitar where the strings are anchored to the guitar body.
+The bridge is the place on the guitar where the strings are anchored to the guitar body.
 As a beginner you will see three basic types of guitar bridges:

 - Hardtail: These are also called fixed bridges, a term that will make sense in a moment.
 The main advantage here is tuning stability and ease of maintenance.
 There are many varieties of hard-tail bridges, but they all do the same basic job.